Steve W. J. Kozlowski

 Goran Kuljanin

 Goran Kuljanin, PhD, serves as an Assistant Professor in the Department of Management and Entrepreneurship at DePaul University.
-His research focuses on developing computational process theories and models to investigate human resources management (HRM) and organizational behavior (OB) processes and the emergence of HRM and OB phenomena, describing the utility of data science to advance HRM and OB research and practice, and studying teams and networks of teams with respect to composition, processes, and emergent states and outcomes.
-He has published his research in the Journal of Applied Psychology, Psychological Methods, and Organizational Research Methods.
+His research focuses on developing computational process models and applying data science to investigate phenomena of work psychology.
+He has published his research in the Journal of Applied Psychology, Leadership Quarterly, Psychological Methods, and Organizational Research Methods.
 His research awards include Best Article in Organizational Research Methods in 2013, the 2015 William A. Owens Scholarly Achievement Award from SIOP, and a Monograph Distinction from the Journal of Applied Psychology.
 As a co-investigator, he has won multiple grants from the U.S. Army Research Institute for the Behavioral and Social Sciences.
-He teaches courses and gives talks and lectures on business analytics, people analytics, forecasting and prediction, data visualization, consulting skills, strategic workforce management, teamwork, leadership, organizational systems, and the methods of science.
+He teaches courses and gives talks on business analytics, people analytics, forecasting and prediction, data visualization, strategic workforce management, teamwork, leadership, organizational systems, and the methods of science.
 His consulting work focuses on analyzing data on any organization’s most important resource: its people.
-In particular, his consulting work involves applying advanced analytics (e.g., machine learning, dynamical modeling, organizational network analysis, natural language processing, computational modeling) on employee, team, organizational, and client data to develop effective work strategies to meet organizational objectives.
+Specifically, his consulting work involves applying advanced analytics (e.g., machine learning, dynamical modeling, organizational network analysis, natural language processing, computational modeling) on employee, team, organizational, and client data to develop effective work strategies to meet organizational objectives.